dnanexus-archive/bigtop/README.md

 ## Configuration

-You can configure certain aspects of how the world renders by passing in query parameters at the end of the URL, e.g. `index.html?stats&lefty`.
+You can configure certain aspects of how the world renders by passing in query parameters at the end of the URL, e.g. `index.html?stats&points=5000`.
 The following parameters are supported:

-  * `lefty`: If this parameter is present, regardless of its value, the controllers will be switched to a leeft-handed configuration (laser pointer on the left, hand avatar on the right).
+  * `lefty`: If this parameter is present, regardless of its value, the controllers will be switched to a left-handed configuration (laser pointer on the left, hand avatar on the right).

   * `stats`: If this parameter is present, regardless of its value, then a stats window will be displayed in the upper left of the screen when not in VR mode.

+  * `room.height`: Adjust the apparent height of the room, in meters.
+(Default: 10)

+  * `room.radius`: Adjust the apparent radius of the room, in meters (note this is radius, not diameter, so the room will stretch this far in either direction from the initial vantage point).
+(Default: 10)

+  * `p`: Adjust the p-value cutoff for displaying points.
+Any points falling below the p-values cutoff will be rendered as semi-transprent blobs on the ground.
+This can be given as a floating-point value (e.g. 0.0) or in log notation (e.g. 1e-5).
+(Default: 1e-7)

+  * `points`: Define the maximum number of points from the dataset to render.
+Giving no value will render all points in the given dataset.
+Points will be selected from most significant p-value to least significant, e.g. `points=100` will render the 100 most significant points.
+(Default: unlimited)

 ## Available Scripts